 To maintain adequate capital OBL has already issued three Subordinated Bonds i. e., (a) Subordinated Bond-1 of Tk.
-220 crore issued on 26th December 2013 (qualifying amount as on 31st December, 2019 is Nil), (b) Subordinated Bond-2 of Tk.
-400 crore issued on 27th October 2016 (qualifying amount as on 31st December, 2019 is Tk.
-240 crore) and (c) Subordinated Bond-3 of Tk.
-400 crore issued in 2019(qualifying amount as on 31st December, 2019 is Tk.
-400 crore).
-To further strengthen the Tier-1 capital, we are approaching to issue a Perpetual Bond of Tk.
-400 crore and hopefully the issuance of the bond will be executed by June 2020 subject to approval from regulatory authorities.
+220 crore issued on 26th December 2013 (qualifying amount as on 31st December, 2021 is nil), (b) Subordinated Bond-2 of Tk.
+400 crore issued on 27th October 2016 (qualifying amount as on 31st December, 2021 is Tk.
+80 crore) and (c) Subordinated Bond-3 of Tk.
+400 crore issued in 2019(qualifying amount as on 31st December, 2021 is Tk.
+320 crore).
+To strengthen the Tier-1 capital, issuance of perpetual Bond of Tk.
+400 crore is under process and maximum portion thereof Tk.
+365 crore has already been issued by December 2021.
+The remaining portion of the perpetual bond will be issued hopefully very soon.
 As a result, OBL has adequate capital against the regulatory requirement to upheld and strengthen the confidence of its investors, Depositors and other stakeholders.
-The Board of Directors & the Senior Management of the bank emphasized rigorously round the year 2019 on corporate borrowers credit rating to lower our risk profile as well as to reduce the capital requirement of the bank.
+The Board of Directors & the Senior Management of the bank emphasized rigorously round the year 2021 on corporate borrowers credit rating to lower our risk profile as well as to reduce the capital requirement of the bank.
 Accordingly, Asset Marketing & Credit Risk Management (CRM) teams have taken all-out efforts to increase the number of corporate borrower's exposures under rated.
 They are constantly taking the initiatives through guidance of the Senior Management; series of meetings, correspondence, awareness program with the allied concerns i.e. branches of the bank & ECAIs.